 2 villages: Rigaud & Péone

 October 8th, 2020.
 A fantastic loop through both the Gorges du Cians and the Gorges de Dalius.
 Started the ride with my friend Semon in Puget-Théniers, headed east and turned north along the Cians River heading towards Beuil.
 A short detour to the little perched village of Rigaud, before heading into the magnificent gorges full of their huge red rocks.
 A quick lunch in Beuil and the final climb up to Valberg.
 From there it was all downhill back through Péone, Guillaumes, Entrevaux and back into Puget-Théniers.
-A truly beautiful route. [full details coming soon]
+A truly beautiful route. [read about the entire ride]

 2 villages: Ilonse & Marie

 October 10th, 2020.
 Another start from Saint-Sauveur-sur-Tinée in the Tinée Valley.
 First stop, Ilonse.
 The highest village in the Tinée Valley, it’s an 11 kilometer climb at over 7% average grade.
 Beautiful little village with a wonderful church sitting at the very top of the peak overlooking the village.
 Then down to the valley bottom and back up again, this time on the other side to visit the small village of Marie.
 It’s only a 3 kilometer climb here.
 I also took a short detour a bit farther down the valley to see some of the damage done to the main road by the recent storms. [full details coming soon]

 1 village: Moulinet